Key metrics for performance marketing campaigns: 17 KPIs that provide measurable results and critical insights

 Marketers need to know every metric relevant to their performance marketing goals so these Key Performance Indicators (KPIs) can be tracked.
 This ensures a marketer’s performance marketing campaigns have a measurable goal and provide valuable insights that can be used to optimize performance over time.

-In this guide, we share 17 key metrics for performance marketing campaigns in 2021.
+This guide shares 17 key metrics for performance marketing campaigns in 2021.
 Our guide is organized by critical metrics for performance marketing campaign measurement, cost metrics, and post-install metrics you can use to learn a user’s long-term value.

 9 key metrics for performance marketing campaigns